sanskrit-coders/scala-akka-http-server/README.md

 A REST API server written with the Scala Akka infrastructure.

 # Running
-- Clone this git repo and use `sbt run` to start the Akka Http server.
+- Clone this git repo.
 - Create or edit the src/resources/server_config_local.json file based on src/resources/server_config_template.json
+- Use `sbt run` to start the Akka Http server.
 - Test using http://petstore.swagger.io/ and replace the swagger.json with http://localhost:9090/api-docs/swagger.json .
 The Swagger UI can be used to send sample requests.

 # Setting up as a service